“Don’t put all your eggs in one basket”

 We both looked at each other and smiled.

-Quick recap of the 7 laws of investment diversification
+Quick recap of the 7 steps for investment diversification

 - Know where you are going – define your goals